Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Tweed Heads South's median taxpayer income was $40,932, and average income was $50,906 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average of $58,177 (median) and $75,341 (average).
-As of March 2025, estimated median income would be approximately $45,271, and average income would be around $56,302, based on Wage Price Index growth since financial year 2022.
-The 2021 Census shows that incomes in Tweed Heads South fall between the 2nd and 7th percentiles nationally for households, families, and individuals.
-Incomes of $400-$799 per week dominate, with 33.0% of residents (2,832 people), unlike regional levels where incomes of $1,500-$2,999 lead at 29.9%.
-This concentration highlights economic challenges faced by a significant portion of the community.
-Housing affordability pressures are severe, with only 78.3% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+Tweed Heads South had a median taxpayer income of $40,932 and an average income of $50,906 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This was below the national average for that year.
+The Rest of NSW had a median income of $49,459 and an average income of $62,998 during the same period.
+By September 2025, estimates suggest the median income in Tweed Heads South would be approximately $46,094 and the average around $57,325, based on a 12.61% growth since financial year 2022 as per Wage Price Index figures.
+The 2021 Census data showed that incomes in Tweed Heads South fell between the 2nd and 7th percentiles nationally for households, families, and individuals.
+Income analysis revealed that 33.0% of residents (2,831 people) earned within the $400 - $799 bracket, contrasting with regional levels where the $1,500 - $2,999 bracket was dominant at 29.9%.
+The concentration of 42.3% in sub-$800 weekly brackets indicated significant economic challenges for a substantial portion of the community.
+Housing affordability pressures were severe, with only 78.3% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income